 Look at all the good texture and golden brown edge.
 That's my favorite part.

-Warm some whipping cream (not whipped) as well as preparing any other toppings you want.
-Berries would be wonderful on this as well.
+Warm some heavy cream as well as preparing any other toppings you want.
+Berries or bananas would be wonderful on this as well.

 Let everyone fill their bowls, sprinkle with brown sugar, and pour on some warm cream.
 Breakfast heaven!